mahir/llm-class/README.md

 ## OpenAI API Setup
 - Set `OPENAI_API_KEY` in your shell (`export OPENAI_API_KEY="sk-..."`) before running anything in `week4/openai-api/`.
+- Optional but recommended: set `OPENAI_BASE_URL` if you are proxying requests through a gateway or Azure OpenAI deployment.
 - Pick lightweight models (`gpt-4o-mini`, `gpt-5-nano`, etc.) if you want faster iteration; adjust the script defaults as needed.
 - The evaluation and ticket-triage scripts write JSON artifacts next to the source so you can diff results across runs.
+Clean up old results if you want a fresh run.

 ## Troubleshooting
 - **Missing packages** — each script prints friendly install hints if an import fails on startup.